nikitampmaurya/msc__project/README.md

 c.
 In-silico drug repurposing

 i.
-Utilize LINCS1000 for drug repurposing, targeting potential candidates (e.g., EZH2, CCND1 inhibitors) for non-invasive treatments.
+Utilize LINCS1000 for drug repurposing, targeting potential candidates for non-invasive treatments.

 ## Expected Results
 Identified genes associated with fibroids and their pathways and processes they are involved with.